Yuvraj15062003/Graph-Pathfinding-Algorithms/README.md

 - **Graph Loading**: The graph is loaded from a text file (`graph.txt`), where the nodes, edges, weights of the input graph are defined.
 Further, embeddings of the graph nodes into the Euclidean plane are also specified, enabling heuristics based pathfinding.
-- **Pathfinding**: The code implements Djikstra's algorithm to find the path with the least weighted cost between two given nodes in the graph.
+- **Pathfinding**: The code implements Dijkstra's algorithm to find the path with the least weighted cost between two given nodes in the graph.
 - **Heuristics enhanced Pathfinding**: The A* algotithm employing the Euclidean distance as the heuristic function is also implemented.